zama-ai/tfhe-rs/tfhe/docs/tutorial/regex-engine.md

 ## Future Work

+- Bruh just minimize the entire DFA (no piecewise), but just set the initial partitions (equivalence classes) to be singletons of each state in the ASCII DFA (easy fix)
 - Evaluate an ASCII DFA directly, without translating to the equivalent binary DFA, based on CMUXing on the encrypted bit `input_char == a` for each character `a` in the ASCII input alphabet and or-ing the results of the CMUXes together
 - Encrypted regex